adobe/aem-spa-project-archetype/README.md

      -DarchetypeVersion=1.0.0-SNAPSHOT \
 ```

+Please note that properties declared in [archetype-metadata.xml](src/main/resources/META-INF/maven/archetype-metadata.xml) with `defaultValue` are not asked during interactive mode and are defaulted to suggested values.

 ### Creating project in batch mode

 In batch mode all the required parameters muse be set via `-Dparameter=value` argument.